 The Punch In The Face:

 Really long story short, in the middle of our conversation my friend stated the problem: "You worry too much about others!"
 While I know that is actually what they said, what I heard was: "Justin you care too much!"
 At first, I had no idea why it gutted me.
-But as I moved through my day and processed it more, I realized I was really worried that someone would percieve my caring or helpfulness as a sign that I was weak or needy, or that I was just willing to help anyone for any reason.
+But as I moved through my day and processed it more, I realized I was really worried that someone would perceive my caring or helpfulness as a sign that I was weak or needy, or that I was just willing to help anyone for any reason.
 (More on that to come.)

 ESFP's take pleasure in the sights, sounds, smells, and textures around them.
 ESFPs like to keep busy, filling their lives with hobbies, sports, activities, and friends.
 Because they'd rather live spontaneously than plan ahead, they can become overextended when there are too many exciting things to do.
 An ESFP hates nothing more than missing out on the fun.